gabbaborjaa/gvsu-cis350-text_editors/README.md

 # The Text Editors

-A super cool text editor that allows you to customize colors, exports to PDF's, has amazing version control, undo's and redo's your progress and everything else that a super cool editor does for all your everyday tasks
+A super cool text editor that allows you to customize colors, exports to PDF's, has amazing version control, undo's and redo's your progress and everything else that a super cool editor does for all your everyday tasks.

 # Team Members and Roles

 * [Gabriel Borja](https://github.com/gabbaborjaa/CIS350-HW2-Borja) (Project Leader, Programmer, Proejct Manager)